-Kröller-Müller refers to the name of Helene Müller, the daughter of a wealthy German industrialist.
-Helen married the Dutch Anton Kröller, an employee of her fathers corporation who eventually took over the company.
+Kröller-Müller refers to the name of Helene Müller.
+She was the daughter of a wealthy German industrialist.
+Helen married the Dutch Anton Kröller.
+He was an employee of her father’s corporation and eventually took over the company.
 The couple moved to The Hague, where they became a regular sight in the upper classes of The Hague’s bourgeois society.

 Helene’s private collection

 Helene was particularly fond of the work of the unknown painter named Vincent van Gogh.
-Helene started to collect his work obsessively, thereby turning Van Gogh’s work from unknown into the latest fashion.
+Helene started to collect his work obsessively, creating a demand for his work.
 Unfortunately, the painter himself, who had lived his whole life in poverty, had already shot himself in 1890, so he did not benefit from the rise to fame and fortune of his work.
-But Helene wanted more.
-Her dream was to find a museum for her ever growing art collection, to show the future generation how refined a rich merchant family at the turn of the century could be.
-Finding a location, however was a problem.

-When after 25 her dreamed ‘museum-house’ still wasn’t there, she donated the whole collection to the state of The Netherlands.
-The government built a museum quickly opening in 1938.
+It was Helene’s dream to place her art collection a museum.
+Finding a location, however, was a problem.
+Eventually, she donated the whole collection to the state of The Netherlands.
+The government built a museum that was opened in 1938.
 Helene died 18 months later, 70 years of age.

-The Kröller-Müller Museum is located on the Veluwe, a 1100 km² large unDutch hilly area in the middle of The Netherlands.
-The 60-kilometer long high range is a remainder of large glaciers from the ice-age, who left behind these mountains of debris when they withdrew.
-The Veluwe is beautiful nature reserve with woodland, dry heathland, lakes and remarkable sand dunes.
-If you are lucky you can spot wild boars here, deer, foxes and badgers. of dry heathland with for walks and bike rides.
-Dutch people visit the area in holiday season, staying at the many camp sites and bungalow parks in the area.
+The Kröller-Müller Museum is located in National Park De Hoge Veluwe.
+This is an 1100 km² large woodland in the middle of The Netherlands.
+De Veluwe is a beautiful nature reserve with woodland, dry heathland, lakes and remarkable sand dunes.
+If you are lucky you can spot wild boars here, deer, foxes, and badgers. of dry heathland with for walks and bike rides.